nikbearbrown/trust-the-teacher/chapters/14-appendix-b-three-measure-framework.md

 ---

 **Tags:** evaluation framework, three honest measures, SET reform, Carrell-West, Boring-Stark, ASA statement, Maintenance of Certification, peer panel review, district implementation guide, principal action plan

----

-## Prompts

-Each prompt asks for the structural commitment, not the cosmetic detail.
-Use these to redraw the figures for a different district, audience, or measure portfolio.
-The reference implementation is the version that ships with this appendix; the prompt is what to vary.

-### Prompt B.1 — Three-measure framework overview

-Draw three side-by-side columns, one per measure (Wellbeing, Learning Gains, Teacher Learning).
-Each column states three things: what it measures, the defensible use, and the forbidden use, in that fixed vertical order.
-Treat the third column as the load-bearing one — give it a heavier border or an italic eyebrow that names it the missing measure.
-At the foot, draw a small binding box centred under the columns, connected upward by dashed leader lines, with a single sentence asserting that the three are used together.
-No icons, no colour-coding by measure; the typographic hierarchy carries the structure.
-Warm grayscale only; EB Garamond throughout; viewBox 700×460. *Reference implementation: figure B.1 in this appendix.*

-### Prompt B.2 — Design features paired with failure modes

-Build a two-column matrix where the left column lists a numbered set of design features and the right column lists, row-for-row, the specific failure mode that arrives if the feature is removed.
-Each row is a horizontal pair connected by a short arrow from feature to failure.
-Beneath each failure, a brief italic citation names the source.
-Use warm grayscale panel tint for the feature column and white for the failure column so the eye reads feature-first.
-Lean on the rhetorical move *if this is removed, this returns* — the figure is a structural argument, not a list.
-EB Garamond throughout; viewBox 700×480. *Reference implementation: figure B.2 in this appendix.*

-### Prompt B.3 — Cyclical annual cycle wheel

-Render an annular wheel split into four equal quadrant wedges around a centred disc that labels the cycle name.
-Each wedge holds one of four sequential components with the same internal layout: numeral, short title, two-line gloss.
-Curved arrows along the outside of the wheel show clockwise flow between wedges, with the last arrow looping back to the first.
-Two faint year labels (Year N on the left, Year N+1 on the right, with short dashed leaders) make explicit that this is a loop, not a one-off.
-Use `d3.arc` with `padAngle` for the wedge geometry.
-Warm grayscale only; EB Garamond throughout; viewBox 700×460. *Reference implementation: figure B.3 in this appendix.*

-### Prompt B.4 — Implementation swimlane

-Draw a horizontal swimlane with six labelled lanes stacked top-to-bottom and five time stages running left-to-right.
-Each lane shows a sequence of milestones plotted at the stage at which they occur, connected by solid lines where the sequence is causal and dashed lines where the lane is in monitoring mode.
-Filled dots mean a written artifact exists at that milestone; open dots mean a milestone contingent on upstream completion.
-Use `scaleBand` for the lane tracks and `scalePoint` for the stage axis.
-Lane label cells go on the left at fixed width; the time axis sits above the lanes with stage names and subtitles.
-Warm grayscale only; EB Garamond throughout; viewBox 700×540 (height extended for swimlane). *Reference implementation: figure B.4 in this appendix.*

-### Prompt B.5 — Failure modes matrix

-Build a numbered two-column matrix mapping five recurring failure modes (left) to the specific structural fix that prevents each (right).
-Each row is a horizontal pair connected by a short arrow.
-The left column carries a warm grayscale panel tint; the right column is white.
-The fix column should be wordier than the failure column — it is doing the work — but kept to three short lines max.
-Treat the last row as the load-bearing one and draw its borders slightly thicker.
-The caption beneath says the fixes belong in the pilot charter before launch, not after a failure.
-Warm grayscale only; EB Garamond throughout; viewBox 700×460. *Reference implementation: figure B.5 in this appendix.*